tattler-community/bulksms/README.rst

    # send a text to a bunch of receivers in bulk
    bsms.send(['+123456789', '+4985296345', '+44785612458'], 'Hello world! 👋🏻')

-   # send a text message with top priority
+   # send a text message with top priority.
+   # Unless priority is requested, the default 'routingGroup' set in the BulkSMS account is used.
    bsms.send('+123456789', 'Hello world! 👋🏻', priority=True)

 And here's some inspection use-cases: